bnb-chain/opbnb-docs/docs/tutorials/running-a-local-development-environment.md

 ## How to do it

-1. Make sure the following software is installed: golang, nodejs 16+, yarn, make, pnpm, python3, docker, foundry, poetry, jq
+1. Make sure the following software is installed: golang, nodejs 16+, make, pnpm, python3, docker, foundry, poetry, jq
    Tips:

    Install Foundry by following [the instructions located here](https://getfoundry.sh/).